 Lifetime Revenue CohortAnalysis

-There are a lot of different ways to look at your data in MBI, and we know that interpretation and understanding are just as important as calculation and visualization.
-This article will explore the power of MBI
+There are numerous ways to look at your data in MBI, and you know that interpretation and understanding are as important as calculation and visualization.
+This article explores the power of MBI

 lifetime revenue cohortanalysis mean?

 The chart below shows the cumulative spending per user for a period of time after they are acquired.

 Cohorts of users are split up by their acquisition month.

 For example, the orange line above shows the average for users who were acquired in November 2011.
 The first data point means that in their first month, users who were acquired in November spent an average of about